Heating Instructions

 Thai Chicken Burgers

-• Optional: Place burgers on a wire rack over the baking sheet to allow air to circulate underneath or arrange the Thai Chicken burgers in a single layer, spaced evenly apart.
+• Optional: Place burgers on a wire rack over the baking sheet to allow air to circulate underneath or arrange the burgers in a single layer, spaced evenly apart.

-• Optional: Add moisture - Lightly brush or spray the tops with a little oil to keep them from drying out.
+• Optional: Add moisture by lightly brushing or spraying the tops with a little oil to keep them from drying out.

 • If they're dry (or heavily spiced), you can tent loosely with foil or place a small oven safe dish of water in the oven to create stream.